 Taylor welcomes Luke Eggebraaten and Luke Payne, both successful business owners within the construction industry.
 Luke E is the Founder & Managing Partner of Phaser Marketing, which is a digital marketing agency for construction companies.
 Luke P, on the other hand, is the owner of the construction businesses: Black Iron Dirt & Demolition & Western Excavation LLC.
 They both share a passion for the “dirt world,” and they work and grow together with every mutual project.
+This led them to starting the Dirt Bags Podcast.

 Tune into this episode to hear all about this perfectly complementary partnership.
 What started out as a close friendship grew to become a strong partnership.
 And as both Luke E and Luke P say, the goal has always been to grow together, bring people together, and play off each other’s weaknesses.
 With so many successful years in the field, they’re now committed to sharing their wealth of knowledge with the construction world.
 In this episode, they share a lot of golden tips for construction companies looking to expand their online presence and build a bulletproof business so if you’re one of them, make sure you join Luke E, Luke P, and Taylor for this enlightening conversation.